wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/ocr-technologies/includes/2-ocr-actions.md

 ![The Move Mouse to Text on Screen action.](..\media\move-mouse.png)

-If there are many occurrences of the same text in the defined source, specify which one to select in the **Occurrences** field.

-Lastly, select if you want the mouse to be moved instantly or with animation (slow, natural, or fast).
+If there are many occurrences of the same text in the defined source, specify which one to select in the **Occurrences** field Lastly, select if you want the mouse to be moved instantly or with animation (slow, natural, or fast).

 As an output, the action produces four variables describing the found text's exact position and size.